-5. CONCLUSIONS
+6. CONCLUSIONS

-1) The developed area is classified as either a fill part or a cut part, based on GIS.
-Not only the zone classification of the reclaimed fill area and the cut area but also each vertical soil thickness of fill and cut part were analyzed in detail by using the contour data extracted from the old topographical map before developing and the present map at the earthquake.
-The altitude information is used effectively to extract contour lines from irrelevant data to altitude.
-GIS tools of TIN and grid generation technique also used to obtain the altitude drop before and after the land development.

-2) The tiled roof damage of wooden houses by the Geiyo Earthquake in 2001 occurred largely in fill ground part or the border ground area from vertical drop +5m to -5m, and on the other hand, the outbreak of the tiled roof damage tended not to be seen in the cut part of the ground.

-3) In the fill ground and the border area between the cut and fill ground, remarkable predominant frequency is obtained from H/V spectrum based on the micro-tremor measurement.
-The predominant frequency shows about 2-4Hz at a fill ground depth of 0-20m, and it shows low not to reach over 3Hz in the area with more than 20m depth of the fill ground; the lowest one is 2.2Hz.
+- 1) The developed area is classified as either a fill part or a cut part, based on GIS.
+Not only the zone classification of the reclaimed fill area and the cut area but also each vertical soil thickness of fill and cut part can be analyzed in detail by using the contour data extracted from the old topographical map before developing and the present map at the earthquake.
+The altitude information is used effectively to extract contour lines from irrelevant data to altitude in detail with 1/2,500 scale maps, or roughly with 1/25,000 scale maps.
+GIS tools of TIN and GRID generation technique are effective to obtain the altitude drop before and after the land development. - 2) The tiled roof damage of wooden houses by the Geiyo Earthquake in 2001 occurred largely in fill ground part or the border ground area from vertical drop +5m to -5m, and on the other hand, the outbreak of the tiled roof damage tended hardly to be seen in the cut part of the ground. - 3) In the fill ground and the border area between the cut and fill ground, remarkable predominant frequency is obtained from H/V spectrum based on the micro-tremor measurement.
+The predominant frequency shows about 2-4Hz at a fill ground depth of 0-20m, and it shows low not to reach over 3Hz in the area with more than 20m depth of the fill ground.
 It is recognized that predominant frequency tends to be low as the vertical drop (thickness) of the fill ground increases.
-The border area between the cut and fill with a vertical drop of \pm 5m has about 4Hz in frequency range.
+The border area between the cut and fill with a vertical drop of $\pm 5m$ has about 4Hz in frequency range.
 The predominant frequency is slightly high compared with the one of the fill ground.

-4) The predominant frequency does not have clear peak in H/V spectrum on the cut ground area with a vertical drop more than 20m.
+The predominant frequency does not have clear peak in H/V spectrum on the cut ground area with a vertical drop more than 20m.
 In some cases, the predominant frequency is very high to exceed 14Hz at a vertical drop of 5-20m in the cut area.

-5) The tiled roof damage of the wooden houses appeared in the fill ground area by the Geiyo Earthquake, where predominant frequency is comparatively low and does not reach to 3Hz.
-On the other hand, the tiled roof damage does not appear in the cut area where the predominant frequency is relatively high as to exceed 10Hz.
-The altitude (vertical) drop of the cut and fill ground affects predominant frequency of the ground, and it is possible that the difference of vibration characteristics of the ground influenced to the tiled roof damage of the house.
+4) The damage of the wooden houses appears in the fill soil area by the earthquake, where predominant frequency is comparatively low and it does not reach to 3Hz.
+On the other hand, the house damage does not appear in the cut soil area where the predominant frequency is relatively high as to exceed 10Hz.
+The altitude drop of the cut and fill affects predominant frequency of the ground, and it is possible to estimate the house damage influenced to the ground vibration characteristics.